Home > Business Daily > Global trade’s new normal?

 Business Daily is the home of in-depth audio journalism devoted to the world of money and work.
 From small startup stories to big corporate takeovers, global economic shifts to trends in technology, we look at the key figures, ideas and events shaping business.

-Each episode is a 17-minute, daily deep dive into a single topic, featuring expert analysis and the people at the heart of the story.
+Each episode is a 17-minute deep dive into a single topic, featuring expert analysis and the people at the heart of the story.

-Recent episodes explore the weight-loss drug revolution, the growth in AI, the cost of living, the economic impact of the war in the Middle East, and why bond markets are so powerful.
+Recent episodes explore the weight-loss drug revolution, the growth in AI, the cost of living, why bond markets are so powerful, China's property bubble, and Gen Z's experience of the current job market.

-We also feature in-depth interviews with company founders and some of the world's most prominent CEOs.
-These include Google's Sundar Pichai, Wikipedia founder Jimmy Wales, and the CEO of Canva, Melanie Perkins.
+We also feature in-depth interviews with company founders - like Jennifer Riria - and some of the world's most prominent CEOs.
+These include Google's Sundar Pichai, Wikipedia founder Jimmy Wales, and the CEO of Starbucks, Brian Niccol.

 17min 28sec